Download PDF Last Second Chance.3.22.19.final

 “I don’t remember ever signing up for this.”

 “It was spelled out in the three-hundred-page Terms and Conditions of OZ, the giant internet browsing and social media platform that you must have used during your life.
-When you hit “I accept” this was one of the services you got in exchange for the mountains of data they collected about you when you were alive.
-Everything you posted and emailed, both text and images, for decades was captured, analyzed, categorized, and saved in the cloud in a special Jo Smith file full of a million bits of your life’s personal data.
+When you hit “I accept” this was one of the services you got in exchange for the mountains of data they collected about you.
+Everything you posted, messaged and emailed, words and images, for decades was captured, analyzed, categorized, and saved in the cloud in a special Jo Smith file full of a million bits of your life’s personal data.
 OZ then partnered with Universal.
 I believe they share the new data created by our interview with you.”

-“Ok, but if I’m dead how can Universal Intelligence connect with me?”
+“Ok, but if I’m dead how can Universal connect with me?”

-“Well, that science is way above my pay grade.
-I really don’t know how it works, but my boss told me that Universal and OZ take all of the data collected about a person during his or her life and create a duplicate brain with the same cellular construction and neural pathways as that person’s real brain.
+“Well, that science is beyond my knowledge of technology, but my boss told me that Universal and OZ take all of the data collected about a person and create a duplicate brain with the same cellular construction and neural pathways as that person’s real brain.
 The duplicate brain is called an artificial intelligence brain.
 It is constantly updated with data to the moment of death.
 As I understand it the artificial intelligence or AI brain might be part machine and part living organism.
-Once a person dies his AI brain can be kept alive for only thirty days, then it too mysteriously ceases to function.
-Universal claims that it does not know why the AI brain dies but I suspect they’ll solve that problem before long.
+Once a person dies his AI brain can be kept alive for only thirty days, then it too, mysteriously, ceases to function.
+I suspect Universal will solve that problem before long.
 So, Universal has connected me with your AI brain which is now legally you.”